-DRUG-FREE AND ALCOHOL-FREE CAMPUS AND WORKPLACE POLICY Addendum: pg.
-4

-In accordance with federal law, Perry Technical Institute has adopted this Drug-Free and Alcohol-Free Campus and Workplace Policy.
-Perry Technical Institute recognizes that students and employees have a right to a safe and secure campus and workplace and has implemented a drug and alcohol abuse prevention assistance program.
-Furthermore, Perry Technical Institute recognizes that employers who hire students from its programs demand employees who are drug-free.
+DRUG-FREE AND ALCOHOL-FREE CAMPUS AND WORKPLACE Addendum: pg.
+1-2 n accordance with federal law, Perry Technical Institute has adopted this Drug-Free and Alcohol-Free Campus and Workplace Policy Perry Technical Institute recognizes that students and employees have a right to a safe and secure campus and workplace and has mplemented a drug and alcohol abuse prevention assistance orogram.
+Furthermore, Perry Technical Institute recognizes that employers who hire students from its programs demand employees who are drug free.
 PTI has adopted this policy to encourage students to develop a healthy lifestyle and to ensure that graduates are able to meet the demands of employers.